hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 }
 ```

-`message_count` is the only required attribute.
-The others may be present if offered by the _message_holder_.
+`message_count` is the only REQUIRED attribute.
+The others MAY be present if offered by the _Mediator_.

 `longest_waited_seconds` is in seconds, and is the longest delay of any message in the queue.

 `total_bytes` represents the total size of all messages.

-If a `recipient_key` was specified in the status-request message, the matching value MUST be specified in the `recipient_key` attribute of the status message.
+If a `recipient_key` was specified in the `status-request` message, the matching value MUST be specified
+in the `recipient_key` attribute of the status message.

 `live_delivery` state is also indicated in the status message.

+> Note: due to the potential for confusing what the actual state of the message queue
+> is, a status message MUST NOT be put on the pending message queue and MUST only
+> be sent when the _Recipient_ is actively connected (HTTP request awaiting
+> response, WebSocket, etc.).

-### Delivery Request
+### DeliveryRequest

 A request from the _Recipient_ to the _Mediator_ to have waiting messages delivered.

-Examples:
+#### Examples:

 ```json=
 {